PlayGroundPalota/MediatRDemo/README.md

 - Docker Containers (MySql and .Net Core API)
 - MediatR Pattern.
--Repository Pattern using Dapper ORM
+- Repository Pattern using Dapper ORM
--Command and Query Responsibility Segregation (CQRS)
+- Command and Query Responsibility Segregation (CQRS)

 ### Some features will be added to this application in future.